googleapis/release-please/docs/design.md

 ## Release pull request

-`release-please` operates without a database of information and so it relies on GitHub as the source of it's information.
+`release-please` operates without a database of information and so it relies on GitHub as the source of its information.
 Due to this, the release pull request is heavily formatted and its structure is load-bearing.

 ### Branch name